HeavyHorst/remco/docs/content/config/configuration-options.md

 ## Resource configuration options
  - **name(string, optional):**
     - You can give the resource a name which is added to the logs as field *resource*.
 Default is the name of the resource file.
+ - **start_cmd(string, optional)**
+    - An optional command which is executed once all templates have been processed successfully.
+ - **reload_cmd(string, optional)**
+    - An optional command which is executed as soon as a template belonging to the resource has been successfully recreated.

 ## Exec configuration options
  - **command(string):**